Illicit Financial Flows

 - A member of a terrorist organization wiring money from the Middle East to an operative in Europe.

-GFI estimates that the value of IFFs into and out of developing countries amounted to on average, over 20 percent of developing country trade with advanced economies over ten years between 2006 and 2015.
-Additionally, we estimate that trade misinvoicing is the primary means for illicitly shifting funds between developing and advanced countries, finding that trade misinvoicing may account for upwards of 87 percent of measurable IFFs.
+GFI estimates that the value of trade-related IFFs into and out of developing countries amounted to on average, over 20 percent of developing country trade with advanced economies over ten years between 2006 and 2015.

-Click here for a more thorough briefing on methodologies used by GFI to analyze illicit financial flows.
+Click here for a thorough briefing on methodologies used by GFI to analyze illicit financial flows.

 What Impact Do Illicit Financial Flows Have on Developing Countries?

-For every dollar that flows illicitly across borders, approximately 20 percent could have been realized as tax revenues on imports or exports and related corporate income taxes.
+Illicit financial flows result in a loss of what are often desperately needed resources to fund public initiatives or critical investments.
 Collectively, for developing countries, this often represents hundreds of millions of dollars in lost or foregone tax revenues that could have otherwise been collected and used for supporting sustainable economic growth, creating jobs, reducing inequality, poverty, and addressing climate change, among other things.
-With billions of dollars estimated to be illicitly leaving developing countries every year, this drain of public resources undermines the efforts of countries to mobilize more domestic resources in order to meet the internationally-agreed Sustainable Development Goals (SDGs) by the target date of 2030 (See SDG goal #16.4.1).
+With billions of dollars estimated to be illicitly leaving developing countries every year, this drain of public resources undermines the efforts of countries to mobilize more domestic resources in order to meet the internationally-agreed Sustainable Development Goals (SDGs) by the target date of 2030 (See SDG 16.4.1).

 While much attention is given to the problem of illicit capital outflows, the problem of illicit financial inflows is also a serious issue.
 Common reasons for illicit inflows are tax evasion and for financing the illegal activities of international criminal networks engaged in human trafficking and smuggling of arms, drugs and valuable minerals.
 Both illicit outflows and inflows result in the same problem: taxes not being paid to governments.